Welcome

 Rule 8 mandates several specific types of records:

-• Record of Balances (Rule 8.1(b)): Firms must maintain a list showing all balances on their client ledgers, enabling the total liability to clients to be easily ascertained.
+• Record of Balances (Rule 8.1(b)): Firms must maintain a running total of all balances across client ledgers to identify total liabilities to clients and third parties at any point in time.

-• Client Cash Account (Rule 8.1(c)): Often referred to as the cash book, this record shows all transactions passing through the client bank account(s), maintaining a running total.
+• Client Cash Account (Rule 8.1(c)): Often referred to as the cash sheet or cash book, this shows all transactions passing through the client bank account(s) and maintains a running total.

-• Record of Bills (Rule 8.4): A central, readily accessible record of all bills or other written notifications of costs must be kept.
+• Central Record of Bills (Rule 8.4): A central, readily accessible record of all bills or other written notifications of costs must be kept.
+This record supports transfers of costs from client to business account under Rule 4.3 and demonstrates billing governance.

 Worked Example 1.1